anmpahwa/LRP.jl/README.md

 See benchmark.jl for usage

-Additional initialization, removal, insertion, and local search methods can be defined.
+Additional removal, insertion, and local search methods can be defined.